 Finding a London builder can be chore, with so many choices that you might be tempted to hire on price alone instead of finding your ideal candidate.
 With Plentific, you can find a high quality London builder in no time at all!
 Post a job with Plentific, and the best builders in your local area will be in touch to offer bespoke quotes.
 You can also compare them easily, as each Plentific Pro has their own profile page where customers can view their qualifications, past projects and customer reviews.
-Hire a ‘Verified’ Pro, and you will also qualify for Plentific’s industry-unique insurance policy: the Plentific Guarantee!
+Every job booked via Plentific will also be covered by the Plentific Guarantee.

 A local builder in London can follow leads in and around Barking and Dagenham, Barnet, Bexley, Bromley, Camden, Croydon, Ealing, Greenwich, Hackney, Hammersmith and Fulham, Haringey, Islington, Kensington and Chelsea, Kingston upon Thames, Lambeth, Lewisham, Merton, Southwark, Sutton, Wandsworth and Westminster.